How to Write a Horror Short Story: A Complete Guide for Beginners

 “There are plenty of times when it’s obvious to me that a scene, or a chapter, or a character, isn’t working.
 By that I mean they’re unconvincing.
 It doesn’t matter if we’re on Mars or in Montana, I simply don’t believe these characters in their actions, thoughts, or dialogue.
 That’s the easiest to deal with, in a way, because if I can see it’s false then I know other readers will, too.”

-You’re probably here because you want to know how to write horror fiction — how to start a story and see it through to the end.
+You’re probably here because you want to know how to write horror stories.
 But don’t overlook the importance of rewriting it.

 Clive Barker: Embrace the Chaos